Starting Your On-Demand Transit Service: Things to Consider

 What are On-Demand Transit services?

-On-demand transit services are a type of public transportation system that enable passengers to book and pay for rides via an app or a phone call, while drivers use an in-vehicle device or an app to receive pick-up and drop-off instructions.
-The system continuously updates driver manifests to reflect the changing traffic conditions and provide the most efficient route.
+On-demand transit services enable riders to request a ride on a specific date and time.
+They book and pay for rides via website, mobile app, or a phone call, while drivers use an in-vehicle device or driver app to receive pick-up and drop-off instructions.

 Where can On-Demand Transit be implemented?

-Some of the examples where on-demand transit can be implemented would be in areas with low transit demand, low population density, in areas with disconnected road networks which impede the efficient utilization of fixed-route transit services, to compliment other existing services or to widen service coverage.
+On-demand transit can be implemented in areas with low transit demand, low population density, areas with disconnected road networks which impede fixed-route transit services, or to compliment existing services or expand service coverage.

 How does On-Demand Transit work?

-Traditionally, booking an on-demand transit service ride involved riders calling a central helpline to book a ride for a particular time and date, after which the agency-allocated vehicle picked them up from their location and the rider paid for the trip in the bus.
-Today, the process has been simplified with agency apps and websites powered by the likes of TripSpark’s Rides on Demand, making it easier for riders to book an on-demand transit service ride and get to their destination.
+Traditionally, booking an on-demand transit service ride involved riders calling a central helpline to book a pick up.
+Today, the process is facilitated more quickly and efficiently with automated scheduling software and passenger information systems like TripSpark’s Rides on Demand app, making it easier for riders to book a paratransit or microtransit ride to their destination.

 How can agencies setup On-Demand Transit services?

-Given that every agency has its own nuances depending on its location, region and applicability of state & federal regulations, CUTA recommends asking yourself the following questions, in order to correctly determine the applicability and relevance of on-demand transit services to your agency.
+Every agency has unique circumstances depending on its location, region and the applicability of State and Federal regulations.
+CUTA recommends asking yourself the following questions when planning to implement on-demand transit services.

 1. What are the objectives and goals of the service?